steviewarbs/cypress-automation-framework/README.md

 * To Open the Cypress UI runner execute - ./node_modules/.bin/cypress open
 * To Run the Cypress tests in CI execute - ./node_modules/.bin/cypress run
-* To Run the Cypress tests in CI and record for the Dashboard execute - ./node_modules/.bin/cypress run --record
+* To Run the Cypress tests in CI and record for the Dashboard execute - ./node_modules/.bin/cypress run --record --{key}

 ## Built With